 Securing and Authenticating a Service Bus Connection

-Applications that use the Windows Azure Service Bus are required to perform security tasks at two points.
-First, services exposed for use by the Service Bus are resources.
-Therefore, access to them -- whether for configuration and registration purposes or for invoking service functionality -- requires authentication and authorization using tokens from the Windows Azure Access Control service.
-Second, when permission to interact with the service has been granted by the Service Bus, the service has its own security considerations that are associated with the authentication, authorization, encryption, and signatures required by the message exchange itself.
-(This second set of security issues has nothing to do with the functionality of the Service Bus; it is purely a consideration of the service and its clients.)
+Applications that use Service Bus are required to perform security tasks at two points.
+First, services exposed for use by Service Bus are resources.
+Therefore, access to them -- whether for configuration and registration purposes or for invoking service functionality -- requires authentication and authorization using tokens.
+Second, when permission to interact with the service has been granted by Service Bus, the service has its own security considerations that are associated with the authentication, authorization, encryption, and signatures required by the message exchange itself.
+This second set of security issues has nothing to do with the functionality of Service Bus; it is purely a consideration of the service and its clients.

-In the first case, authentication and authorization to use a service exposed by the Service Bus are controlled by the Access Control service, and can be programmatically accessed through the Service Bus API.
-There are four kinds of authentication currently available:
+In the first case, the authentication and authorization to use a service exposed by Service Bus are controlled either by a Shared Access Signature (SAS) token (or by a token issued by the Access Control Service, not recommended), and can be programmatically accessed through the Service Bus API.
+There are three types of authentication currently available:

 In addition, every binding contains the Scheme property, which defines the scheme used to encode information.
 For HTTP-based bindings (such as BasicHttpRelayBinding, the default scheme is HTTPS, which includes its own security protocols.